 The master's portion of the program

-Once elevated to the Master's portion of the program, you will enroll as a full-time student and follow the continuation and program rules of the Master of Arts in Education (M.A.Ed.) in Curriculum and Instruction.
+Once elevated to the Master's portion of the program, you will pay your enrollmetn deposit and enroll as a full-time student and follow the continuation and program rules of the Master of Arts in Education (M.A.Ed.) in Curriculum and Instruction.
 You will complete the regular sequence of courses except for those taken as part of your undergraduate program.
 You should complete your program 12 months later.

 - Elementary Education